calvinchou71/league-of-legends-analysis/README.md

   frameborder="0"
 ></iframe>

-The loss of the model was 0.5711560650259742 for teams only.
+The loss of the model was 0.5712023541680418 for teams only.
-The accuracy of the model was 0.7072252294657566 for teams only.
+The accuracy of the model was 0.708166627441751 for teams only.

-This model was a lot better than the baseline model as for both the player only and team only datasets the loss was lower and the accuracy was higher.
+Best Parameters: C=0.5, tol=0.01

+Compared to the team only data from the base model, the loss is lower and the accuracy is higher, which tell us that the this model works better on the team data as well.

 <iframe
   src="assets/confusion_matrix_team.html"